- Available on: Business and Enterprise plans

 - Type: The type of secret, whether it is user-created or Lovable-generated

-- Visibility: The associated project’s publish status, whether it is draft (not published), workspace (published internally to the workspace), or public (published publicly)
+- Publish status: The associated project’s publish status, whether it is not published, published internally to the workspace, or published externally to the public

 - Creation date: When the secret was added